Gilbert Renault: Biography

 Convinced that it was necessary to mobilize all forces against the occupation, he put the French Communist Party in touch with the exiled government of Free France in January 1943.
-Gilbert Renault later admitted it was Pierre Brossolette who got him in touch with political groups and trade unions.
+Renault later admitted it was Pierre Brossolette who had put him in touch with political groups and trade unions.

-Awarded the Ordre de la Libération on March 13, 1942, he became a member of the executive committee of the Rally of the French People (RPF) from its creation, in charge of trips and demonstrations.
-He appeared in Carrefour, April 11, 1950, in an article entitled 'La justice et l'opprobre' (Justice and the Opprobrium), in which he preached the rehabilitation of Marshal Pétain.
-A short time afterwards, he adhered to the Association of defense of the memory of Marshal Pétain (ADMP).
+Awarded the Ordre de la Libération on March 13, 1942, he became a member of the executive committee of the Rally of the French People (RPF) from its creation in charge of trips and demonstrations.
+He appeared in Carrefour on April 11, 1950 in an article, 'La justice et l'opprobre' (Justice and the Opprobrium), in which he preached the rehabilitation of Marshal Pétain.
+A short time later, he adhered to the Association in Defence of the Memory of Marshal Pétain (ADMP).
 Repudiated by de Gaulle, he resigned from the RPF.

-He settled in Portugal in 1954 and returned to France in 1958 to be placed at de Gaulle's disposal, who refused.
-He was also very active from this time onwards in various associations, including ultra-conservative Catholic networks.
+He settled in Portugal in 1954 but returned to France in 1958 to be placed at the disposal of de Gaulle.
+Renault also became very active onwards in various associations including ultra-conservative Catholic networks.

 He died in Guingamp, France, in 1984.

 Renault wrote many works on his activities in the Resistance.
-Under the name of Rémy (one of his pseudonyms in clandestinity), he published his Mémoires d'un agent secret de la France libre et La Ligne de démarcation (adapted for cinema by Claude Chabrol in 1966), which are regarded as important testimonies on the French Resistance.
+Under the name of Rémy (one of his pseudonyms in clandestinity), he published his Mémoires d'un agent secret de la France libre et La Ligne de démarcation.
+It was adapted to film as [Line of Demarcation by Claude Chabrol in 1966, and they are regarded as important testimonies on the French Resistance.

 He had the writer Jean Cayrol under his orders.